groninge01/docs-v3/docs/integration-guides/add-and-remove-liquidity/remove-liquidity-from-pool.md

 This guide demonstrates how to remove liquidity from a pool.
 We will use the preferred function for removing liquidity, `removeLiquidityProportional`.
 Tokens are removed from the pool in proportional amounts, causing zero price impact and avoiding the swap fee charged when exiting non-proportional.
 Specifying an exactBptAmountIn ensures that the user will not be left with any dust.
 See the [Router API](../router/overview.html) for other supported remove methods.

-_This guide is for removing liquidity to Balancer v3.
-If you're looking to remove liquidity from a Balancer v2 pool, start [here](https://docs.balancer.fi/guides/builders/exit-pool.html)._
+_This guide is for removing liquidity from Balancer v3 with the [b-sdk](https://github.com/balancer/b-sdk).
+This sdk supports removing liquidity from Balancer v3, Balancer v2 as well as Cow-AMMs._

 ## Core Concepts